damien-mattei/library-FunctProg/README.md

 As this worked from $X_5$ to $X_{12}$ i suppose it is not hasard and it will works for every $X_n$ with $n\geq5$.

-How to prove what is conjectured above?
+But how to prove what is conjectured above?